Kombucha’s Royal Beginnings

-To this day, GT’s kombucha is fermented in small, 5-gallon glass jars, just as one might have centuries ago—and exactly like GT first crafted kombucha in his family home.
+To this day, GT’s kombucha is fermented in 5-gallon small batches, just as one might have centuries ago—and exactly like GT first crafted kombucha in his family home.
 Only now, instead of a few jars at a time, GT's handcrafts them by the thousands.
 “I started making kombucha based on the belief that it could improve people’s lives—and make the world a better place.
 Every batch I brew is a living reminder of this purpose,” says GT.

 Kombucha Into the Future